aoeftiger/pyhep2020/README.md

 * [sixtracklib](https://github.com/sixtrack/sixtracklib/)
 * [PyHEADTAIL](https://github.com/PyCOMPLETE/PyHEADTAIL) (on develop branch as of 17.07.2020)

-... and preferably have an NVIDIA GPU with CUDA installed ;-)
+... and preferably have an NVIDIA GPU available and CUDA installed ;-)